 - Report endometritis as EMET.

 - Report vaginal cuff infections as VCUF.

 - If patient has epididymitis, prostatitis, or orchitis and meets OREP criteria, and they also meet UTI criteria, report UTI only, unless the OREP is a surgical site organ/space infection, in which case, only OREP should be reported.

-VCUF-Vaginal cuff infection (following HYST and VHYS procedures ONLY)
+VCUF-Vaginal cuff infection

 Vaginal cuff infections must meet at least one of the following criteria: